AlexeyMatveev686/office-js-api/Word/ApiDrawing/Methods/AddBreak.md

 ## Returns

-Boolean (returns false if drawing object haven't parent run or params are invalid)
+Boolean (returns false if drawing object haven't parent run or parameters are invalid)

 ## Example